Q+A: Marie-Irène Richmond-Ahoua, polio champion

 Jun.
 13, 2018

 Meet Marie-Irène Richmond-Ahoua.
 She’s an international communications consultant and member of the Rotary Club of Abidjan-Bietry, Côte d’Ivoire.
 A leader who has held senior positions in Rotary, she has led countless on-the-ground immunization efforts and served as an outreach advisor for the United Nations operations in her country.
-We sat down to talk with her before she joins the women in polio eradication panel at the next Rotary International Convention in Toronto, Canada, on 25 June 2018.

 Tell us how you first got involved in polio eradication volunteering.